yrazlik/Configuring-Linux-Servers/README.md

 Application URL: http://35.157.34.238

-## Step by step walkthrough
+## Walkthrough

-### 1 - Create a new user named *grader* and grant sudo permissions.
+### 1 - Create a new user named *grader* and give sudo permissions.

-1. Log into the remote VM  with ubuntu user `$ ssh ubuntu@35.157.34.238`.
+1. Log into the the server with ubuntu user `$ ssh ubuntu@35.157.34.238`.
-2. Add a new user called *grader*: `$ sudo adduser grader`.
+2. Create a new user called *grader*: `$ sudo adduser grader`.
-3. Create a new file under ters directory: `$ sudo nano /etc/sudoers.d/grader`.
+3. Create a new file under the directory: `$ sudo nano /etc/sudoers.d/grader`.
 Fill that newly created file with the following line of text: "grader ALL=(ALL) NOPASSWD:ALL", then save it.

-### 2 - Update all currently installed packages
+### 2 - Update packages

 1. `$ sudo apt-get update`.
 2. `$ sudo apt-get upgrade`.